avivpilipski/CPSC-1710-Final-Project/README.md

 ## Project Overview

 This project investigates gender bias in the GPT-2 model family by analyzing word embeddings and their associations with occupational terms.
-Using the Word Embedding Association Test (WEAT) methodology, we measure how strongly different occupations associate with male vs. female gender terms across three model sizes: GPT-2 (124M), GPT-2 Medium (355M), and GPT-2 Large (774M).
+Using the Word Embedding Association Test (WEAT) methodology, I measure how strongly different occupations associate with male vs. female gender terms across three model sizes: GPT-2 (124M), GPT-2 Medium (355M), and GPT-2 Large (774M).

 **Key Finding**: Gender bias scales exponentially with model size, increasing by 486x from the smallest to largest model.